 The Benefits of Having a Business Exit Plan

-If the entrepreneur loses the hunger to learn, be the vision and leader of the business, it’s time for a change.
+If the entrepreneur loses the hunger to learn, and be the vision and leader of the business, it’s time for a change.
 Because business is so dynamic, it requires leadership.
 If this doesn’t happen it will shrivel and die.
-Capital, time and energy must keep moving otherwise it will fade away.
+Capital, time, and energy must keep moving otherwise they will fade away.

-If the entrepreneur leading the business recognizes it’s good business to plan for a change of ownership and therefore handle the matter in a proactive way, the chances of success are so much greater and so are the chances of getting the highest price possible.
+If the entrepreneur leading the business recognizes it’s good business to plan for a change of ownership and therefore proactively handle the matter, the chances of success are so much greater and so are the chances of getting the highest price possible.
 There is a very simple reason for this.
 The buyer of business looks at and includes many things in their decision-making process.
-However, there are basically two ingredients, the cash flow the business generates and its potential to generate more cash flow in the future.
+However, there are two ingredients, the cash flow the business generates and it’s potential to generate more cash flow in the future.
 If either one is missing, the buyer will require a discount on the purchase price of the business.
 If both are missing, it will be a business extremely difficult to sell.

-Each entrepreneur will have a different risk tolerance to different aspects of the transaction.
+Each entrepreneur will have a different risk tolerance for different aspects of the transaction.
 The current market conditions require a seller to be part of the finance of the transaction.
-Third party lenders can bridge the gap between the buyer down payment and the seller note, but the seller has to be willing to be in a second position on the loan.
+Third-party lenders can bridge the gap between the buyer’s down payment and the seller’s note, but the seller has to be willing to be in a second position on the loan.

 Each exit plan will differ for each entrepreneur.
 My golden rule is that when selling your business, put your feet in the shoes of the other party and see things from their perspective.
 This is true not only for the buyer who has no history of the enterprise, has to put down a sum of money they may never see again, or has to take the emotional risk of not only being good enough to own and operate the business as well as the current owner but learn as much as possible as quickly as possible or suffer the embarrassment of it all crashing down on them.